burrt/compsci-docs/_v1/cs-notes.md

 ## Static

-We can use `static` constructors to initialise static objects e.g. `readonly` members at compile time and is only run at most once.
+We can use `static` constructors to initialize static objects e.g. `readonly` members at compile time and is only run at most once.
 They also run before any instance constructors and the user cannot access it directly nor control when they are run.

 ```cs
 public class Adult : Person